Travel Time Can Be Productive Time

 Did you enjoy my Time Management article?
 Let me hear from you: Arthur.Hawkins@sbaonline.gov

-How To Use Travel Time Effectively was inspired by Arthur A. Hawkins II's book THE Self-Employment Resource Guide.
-More time tips can be found at the timemanagement4u.com.
+How To Use Travel Time Effectively was inspired by Arthur A. Hawkins II's book THE Self-Employment Resource Guide. .